Lit Hub Staff Picks: Our Favorite Stories This Month

 “On The Casual Sociopathy of the Traditional Mystery,” by Gytha Lodge

 “Was this really what happened in Agatha Christie?
 Surely she wasn’t quite so casual about death.”
 In this thoughtful take on the dark side of traditional and cozy mysteries, Gytha Lodge looks at the dangers of presenting murder as acceptable entertainment merely because the crime is not messy.
-By the logic of this article, the more violent and discomforting a death in a crime novel is, the
+By the logic of this article, the more violent and discomforting a death in a crime novel is, the less exploitative of human suffering it becomes.
+An unusual take on an oft-discussed topic!

 –Molly Odintz, CrimeReads associate editor